JetBrains/jetbrains_guide/sites/pycharm-guide/contents/tutorials/intro-aws/project-structure/index.md

 The runtime is going to be **Python3.8**, and we will be using the default SAM Template **AWS SAM Hello World**.

 You are free to use virtual environment of your choice.
-I am sticking to <strong>virtualenv</strong>
+I am sticking to **virtualenv**.

 There is something new added to the Interface called <strong>Package Type</strong> which provides two options <strong>Zip</strong> & <strong>Archive</strong>.